 Item Page

 PART I.

 1. Business 2

 Our Partnership 2

 Our Business Strategies 3

 Our Competitive Strengths 3

 Our Relationship with DCP Midstream, LLC and its Parents 4

-Natural Gas and NGLs Overview.
-5
+Natural Gas and NGLs Overview 5

 Wholesale Propane Logistics Overview 6

 Natural Gas Services Segment 7

 Wholesale Propane Logistics Segment 11

 NGL Logistics Segment 14

 Safety and Maintenance Regulation 17

 Regulation of Operations 18

 Environmental Matters 20

 Title to Properties and Rights-of-Way 22

 Employees 22

 General 23

 1A.
 Risk Factors 23

 1B.
 Unresolved Staff Comments 42

 2. Properties 42

-3. Legal Proceedings 43
+2. 3.
+4. Legal Proceedings 43

 4. Submission of Matters to a Vote of Unitholders 43

 PART II.

-5. Market for Registrant's Common Equity and Related Unitholder Matters 44
+5 Market for Registrant's Common Equity and Related Unitholder Matters 44

-6. Selected Financial Data 46
+5. Selected Financial Data 46

+5. 6.
 7. Management's Discussion and Analysis of Financial Condition and Results of Operations 49

+7 A Quantitative and Qualitative Disclosures about Market Risk 76

 7A.
-Quantitative and Qualitative Disclosures about Market Risk 76

-8. Financial Statements and Supplementary Data 82
+8. 9.
+Financial Statements and Supplementary Data 82

-9. Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 124
+9 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 124

 9A.
 Controls and Procedures 124

 9B.
 Other Information 127

 PART III.

-10 Directors, Executive Officers and Corporate Governance 127
+10. Directors, Executive Officers and Corporate Governance 127

 11. Executive Compensation 133

-12. Security Ownership of Certain Beneficial Owners and Management and Related Unitholder 133
+12. Security Ownership of Certain Beneficial Owners and Management and Related Unitholder Matters 143

-12. Matters 143

 13. Certain Relationships and Related Transactions, and Director Independence 145

 14. Principal Accounting Fees and Services 149

 PART IV.

-15. Exhibits and Financial Statement Schedules 150
+10 Exhibits and Financial Statement Schedules 150

-13. Signatures
+15. Signatures 152

-Exhibit Index 152 154
+Signatures Exhibit Index 154

-LAIHUR IIIQCA 1.54
+Subsidiaries Exhibit index 134

+of CEO Pursuant to Section 302

+of CFO Pursuant to Section 302 of CFO Pursuant to Section 302

+of CEO Pursuant to Section 302 of CEO Pursuant to Section 906

+of CFO Pursuant to Section 906

+5-5-5-1 Hamilt O SCHOOL SV

+i